-- Kite Surfing – A person who kite surfs will stand on a surf board whilst holding on to a kite and ride the waves reaching significant heights in the process.
+- Kitesurfing – A person who kitesurfs will stand on a surfboard whilst holding on to a kite.
+They then ride both the waves and the air, reaching significant heights in the process.

-Whilst you may think that sports such as parachuting and gliding make use of the winds energy, this is actually incorrect.
-These sports are classed as “air sports” and don’t necessarily make use of the wind’s energy for propulsion.
+Whilst you may think that sports such as parachuting and gliding make use of the wind’s energy, this is actually incorrect.
+These sports are classed as ‘air sports’ and don’t necessarily make use of wind energy for propulsion.

-Wind energy has traditionally been used for food production purposes through the use of windmills.
-Prior to the industrial revolution, these structures were widely used for milling grain so that it could be then used for producing food such as bread.
-In more recent times, the introduction of electricity and motors has eliminated our need for such structures and factories can now produce items such as flour much more efficiently.
+Wind energy has been traditionally used in food production.
+Prior to the industrial revolution, windmills were widely used for milling grain so that it could be used for producing food such as bread.
+In more recent times, the introduction of electricity and motors has eliminated our need for such structures.
+As a result, factories can now produce items such as flour much more efficiently.

 So there we have five of the most popular uses of wind energy.
-Whilst some are more popular than others, each use boasts its own benefits.
-We can use wind energy for our own enjoyment, to reduce our carbon footprint or to even reduce our dependency on fossil fuels.
+Whilst some are more popular than others, each use has its own benefits.
+We can use wind resources for our own enjoyment, to reduce our carbon footprint or even to reduce our dependence on fossil fuels.

 Nowadays, wind energy technologies that generate electrical power are by far the most popular use.
 Historically, sailing has been the most popular use of wind energy.
 Windmills were also very popular, grinding grain for food production.